Trader has stopped trading or gone bust

 If you were dealing with a sole trader or a partnership, they are responsible for dealing with your complaint even if they have stopped trading.
 You should continue to make your complaint to the owner or partner and could consider suing for compensation if your negotiations fail.
 Sole traders and partners are liable for any debts in the company.
 If they are in serious debt they may likely be facing sequestration (bankruptcy).

 Before you take court action, you will need to find out whether the trader is able to pay.
 If the trader has gone personally bankrupt, there would be no point in pursuing them through the courts.
-You can check if someone is bankrupt by going to the Register of Insolvencies at http://roi.aib.gov.uk/ROI/ on the website of the Accountant in Bankruptcy.
+You can check if someone is bankrupt using the Register of Insolvencies on the Accountant in Bankruptcy website.

 You can also check if any of the sole traders or the partners have had sheriff court decrees made against them.
 You can check this at the Registry Trust Ltd (see below).